vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 Usually, it is hard to develop an intuition why it is defined that way and why it could be useful.
-So let's just focuse on what we can do with this, and let's start from substituting the defintion of Fibonacci recursion into the formular of generation function:
+So let's just focuse on what we can do with this, and let's start from substituting the defintion of Fibonacci recursion into the formular of generating function:
 $ \Phi(x) $
 $ = \sum\_{n\geq 0} f\_n x^n $
 $ = \sum\_n f\_n x^n $